MirageNet/Mirage/doc/docs/guides/scene-loading/network-scene-manager.md

 ---
-title: Network Scene Manager
+title: (Legacy) Network Scene Manager
 ---
 # Using Network Scene Manager

+:::warning Legacy Component
+`NetworkSceneManager` and `CharacterSpawner` are now considered legacy components and have been moved to the Examples folder.

+For modern projects, we recommend using the **[NetworkSceneLoader](/docs/guides/scene-loading/network-scene-loader)** component or the **[Manual Scene Loading](/docs/guides/scene-loading/manual-scene-loading)** guide.
+:::

 [NetworkSceneManager](/docs/reference/Mirage/NetworkSceneManager) contains methods and logic to help keep the scene in sync between server and client.

-:::caution Work In Progress
-This page is a work in progress
-:::

 ### How to use